 P10 Implement effective and transparent engagement, communication and independently verified reporting arrangements with our stakeholders.

-UNGP – Human Rights
+UNGP – UN Guiding Principles on Business and Human Rights

 John Ruggie, former UN’s special representative for human rights in business, developed the framework ”Guiding Principles on Business and Human Rights: Implementing the United Nations Protect, Respect and Remedy Framework”.